icholy/ttygif/README.md

 ![](ttygif.png)

 > ttygif converts a ttyrec file into gif files.
-> It's a stripped down version of ttyplay that captures every frame.
+> It's a stripped down version of ttyplay that screenshots every frame.

 ## Demo